 If only you had a bank account to match those #adulting aspirations.

-Well, one obvious way to get there is to start saving.
+Well, one obvious way to get there is to start saving money.
 But, given the amount of debt you’re likely lugging around, the thought of stashing away cash probably feels impossible.

 The good news?
 While you may not believe it now, growing your savings doesn’t have to be hard.
-Here are nine money-saving tips to help you start saving, even if you’re still eating college-kid meals (ramen noodles anyone?) in order to make ends meet each month.
+Here are nine money-saving tips for college graduates to help you start saving, even if you’re still eating college-kid meals (ramen noodles anyone?) in order to make ends meet each month.

 1. Know your cash flow